FLORIDA ALTERNATIVE DISPUTE RESOLUTION: ARBITRATION AND MEDIATION

 Arbitration has traditionally been argued to be a less costly and swifter alternative to state or federal court litigation.
 However, increasingly the reality of arbitration has emerged and arbitration, particularly securities arbitration, has evolved into a very costly, complicated and sophisticated adversarial proceeding.
 The same is true for arbitration proceedings before the AAA, where the arbitration filing fees, forum costs, and hearing session deposits usually are more expensive than similar costs found in federal and state courts by a factor of 10:1.

 Mediation is vastly different from arbitration in that it is designed to encourage the parties to settle their dispute in a private setting before a mutually agreed or court-appointed mediator, who listens to each side (through their lawyers) make a brief presentation of their case (without live testimony and without any of the formalities of a court proceeding), and then acts as a mediator or “go-between” who receives settlement instructions from each side privately and confidentially, and uses his or her mediation talents and skills to persuade each side to bridge-the-gap between their respective initial settlement demands with the goal of bringing the parties closer and closer to, and ultimately, a resolution of their dispute.
 Mediation is an informal process which takes place in a relaxed environment.
 Compared with the costs of a trial or an arbitration proceeding, a mediation conference is generally inexpensive because each side shares the costs of the mediator’s fees, and customarily a mediation conference does not last more than one (1) full day.
-During a mediation conference, all statements and settlement discussions exchanged between the parties and the mediator are confidential and inadmissible during court proceedings if the case does not settle during the mediation conference.
+During a mediation conference, all statements and settlement discussions exchanged between the parties and the mediator are confidential and inadmissible during court proceedings if the case is not settled during the mediation conference.

 Under prevailing procedures in Florida state and federal courts, all parties are required to have completed mediation prior to the final hearing or trial.
 Every judge routinely requires the parties to attend a mediation conference prior to trial, and many times, prior to a major pre-trial hearing.
 The parties are not required to reach a settlement during mediation, but the law does require that the parties attend a mediation conference in good faith.